Dynamical preparation of stripe states in spin-orbit coupled gases

-In spinor Bose-Einstein condensates, spin-changing collisions are a remarkable proxy to coherently realize macroscopic many-body quantum states.
-These processes have been, e.g., exploited to generate entanglement, to study dynamical quantum phase transitions, and proposed for realizing nematic phases in atomic condensates.
-In the same systems dressed by Raman beams, the coupling between spin and momentum induces a spin dependence in the scattering processes taking place in the gas.
-Here we show that, at weak couplings, such modulation of the collisions leads to an effective Hamiltonian which is equivalent to the one of an {\it artificial} spinor gas with spin-changing collisions that are {\it tunable} with the Raman intensity.
-By exploiting this dressed-basis description, we propose a robust protocol to coherently drive the spin-orbit coupled condensate into the ferromagnetic stripe phase via crossing an excited-state quantum phase transition of the effective low-energy model.

 Artificial spin-orbit coupling (SOC) in ultracold atom gases offers an excellent platform for studying quantum many-body physics \cite{Dalibard-2011, Goldman-2014, Maciej-Book-2012}.
-The interplay between light dressing induced by Raman coupling \cite{Lin-2009} and atom-atom interactions can lead, for instance, to high-order synthetic partial waves \cite{Williams-2012}, to the formation of stripe phases \cite{Lin-2011}, a supersolid like phase only very recently unambiguously observed \cite{Li-2017,Putra-2020} (see also \cite{Hou-2018}, for dipolar gases realization see \cite{Tanzi-ss-prl-2019, Bottcher-prx-2019, Chomaz-prx-2019}), or to chiral interactions and density-dependent gauge fields \cite{Chiral-interactions-2020}.
-Here we propose to use SOC for studying dynamical \cite{Heyl-rpp-2018} and excited \cite{Cejnar-arxiv-2020} quantum phase transitions in spinor Bose-Einstein condensates (BECs).
+The interplay between light dressing induced by Raman coupling \cite{Lin-2009} and atom-atom interactions can lead, for instance, to high-order synthetic partial waves \cite{Williams-2012}, to chiral interactions and density-dependent gauge fields \cite{Chiral-interactions-2020} or to the formation of stripe phases \cite{Lin-2011}.
+The latter have gained significant attention over the last decade \cite{Wang-prl-2010, Ho-prl-2011, Martone-2012, Li-2013, Lan-2014, Hou-2018}, in great part due to its supersolid-like properties \cite{Chester-pra-1970, Leggett-prl-1970, Boninsegni-rmp-2012}, that is, its simultaneous spontaneous breaking of translational invariance and of U(1) (global) phase symmetry, resulting in a crystalline structure that maintains off-diagonal long-range order.

-In analogy to ground-state quantum phase transitions \cite{Vojta-rpp-2003,Sachdev_QPT_2nded-2011}, dynamical and excited-state quantum phase transitions involve the existence of singularities, respectively, in the time evolution and in the energy (or an order parameter) of an excited energy level, and can extend across the excitation spectra.
-Dynamical phase transitions have been demonstrated in quench experiments with cold atoms in optical lattices \cite{Flaschner-natphys-2017, Sun-prl-2018, Smale-science-2019} and cavities \cite{Muniz-nature-2020}, trapped ions \cite{Jurcevic-prl-2017, Zhang-nature-2017}, and with superconducting qubits \cite{Xu-sciadv-2020}.
-At the same time, excited-state quantum phase transitions (ESQPTs) have been shown to occur in a variety of models \cite{Leyvraz-prl-2005, Ribeiro-prl-2007, Caprio-ESQPTs-2008, Brandes-pre-2013, Stransky-aop-2014, Opatrny-sr-2018, Macek-prc-2019}, and have been observed in superconducting microwave Dirac billiards \cite{Dietz-prb-2013}.
-Recently, dynamical and ESQPTs have been theoretically \cite{Ceren-pra-2018, Feldmann-arxiv-2020-ESQPT} and experimentally \cite{Yang-PRA-2019, Tian-PRL-2020} studied in spin-1 BECs with spin-changing collisions.